digital-blueprint/toolkit/packages/file-handling/README.md

 - `nextcloud-web-dav-url` (optional): Nextcloud WebDav Url to use with the Nextcloud file picker
     - example `<dbp-file-source nextcloud-web-dav-url="http://localhost:8081/remote.php/dav/files"></dbp-file-source>`
     - `nextcloud-auth-url` also needs to be set for the Nextcloud file picker to be active
-- `dialog-open` (optional): if this attribute is set the dialog for selecting local or Nextcloud files will open
+- `dialog-open` (optional): if this attribute is set at runtime the dialog for selecting local or Nextcloud files will open
-    - example `<dbp-file-source dialog-open></dbp-file-source>`
+    - example `document.querySelector("dbp-file-source").setAttribute("dialog-open", "")`
 - `text` (optional): the text that is shown above the button to select files
     - example `<dbp-file-source text="Please select some files"></dbp-file-source>`
 - `button-label` (optional): the text that is shown on the button to select files